-Bread, cereal drive UK children's high salt dietMarch 10th, 2014 in Health /
+Bread, cereal drive UK children's high salt dietMarch 10, 2014 in Medicine & Health / Health

 Children in London eat an unhealthy amount of salt on a daily basis—with much of it coming from breads and cereals, according to new research in the American Heart Association journal Hypertension.

 In this London study—so far the largest to measure salt intake in U.K. youth—teens in particular ate more salt each day than is recommended for adults.
 Cereal- and bread-based products accounted for more than a third, 36 percent, of the salt in children's diets.

 "We know that salt starts increasing the risk of high blood pressure in children starting at age one," said Graham MacGregor, M.D., study author and professor of Cardiovascular Medicine at Wolfson Institute of Preventive Medicine, Barts and The London School of Medicine & Dentistry, Queen Mary University of London.
 "There needs to be a much greater effort to reduce salt in foods."